Parth-Nilkanth/Parth-Nilkanth/README.md

 ## 🚀 About Me

-I'm a passionate **Undergrad-Software Engineer** with a love for creating robust, scalable solutions.
+I'm a passionate **Undergrad-Computer Engineer** with a love for creating robust, scalable solutions.
 Currently diving deep into modern technologies and best practices to build systems that make a difference.

 - 🔭 **Currently Learning:** [Computer Science]
 - 🌱 **Exploring:** [Java Spring Boot , Micro-Services]